mrgrain/cdk-esbuild/API.md

 - *Type:* `string`

-Relative path to a directory copied to the output BEFORE esbuild is run (i.e esbuild will overwrite existing files).
+Copy additional files to the output directory, before the build runs.

+Files copied like this will be overwritten by esbuild if they share the same name as any of the outputs.

 ---